Who Is Johnny Depp?

 Box Office Star

 For Depp's next film project, he tried his hand at sci-fi horror with The Astronaut's Wife in 1999.
 The same year, he teamed up with Burton once again on Sleepy Hollow, starring as a prim, driven Ichabod Crane.
 He appeared the following year in the small but popular romantic drama Chocolat, followed by a big-budget role as real-life cocaine kingpin George Jung in Blow in 2001.
-Depp's next film was the terror drama From Hell in 2001 and Robert Rodriguez's Once Upon a Time in Mexico in 2002.
-In April of that year, Paradis gave birth to the couple's second child, Jack.
+Depp then appeared in the terror drama From Hell in 2001 and Robert Rodriguez's Once Upon a Time in Mexico in 2002.

 In 2004, Depp earned an Academy Award nomination for his starring role as Captain Jack Sparrow in the family adventure Pirates of the Caribbean.
-The film was a box office smash, and led to the creation of a Pirates franchise.
+The film was a box office smash, fueling the creation of the Pirates franchise.
 At the end of that year, Depp also turned in a critically acclaimed performance in Finding Neverland, in which he starred as Peter Pan creator J.M.
 Barrie.
 The film earned him more than 10 award nominations, including both Academy and Golden Globe nods.

-Saying goodbye to Captain Jack, Depp took on one of theater's most notorious characters in Sweeney Todd: The Demon Barber of Fleet Street, also in 2007.
-Directed by Tim Burton and co-starring Helena Bonham Carter, the dark and gory musical tells the tale of a barber kills some of his customers who then turned into pies made by his downstairs neighbor.
+Depp then took on one of theater's most notorious characters in Sweeney Todd: The Demon Barber of Fleet Street, also in 2007.
+Directed by Tim Burton and co-starring Helena Bonham Carter, the dark and gory musical tells the tale of a barber who kills his customers before seeing them turned into pies by his downstairs neighbor.
 Depp netted a Golden Globe Award for his work on the film.